Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 © Abraham Lincoln Online

 Lincoln's Sword: The Presidency and the Power of Words

 November 2006; 352 pages, hardcover

 In early 2006 we stopped by Knox College in Galesburg, Illinois, to visit with Douglas L. Wilson.
 He's the author of Lincoln Before Washington and Honor's Voice, co-director of the Lincoln Studies Center with Rod Davis, and a retired English professor.
-At our request he spoke about his latest book, Lincoln's Sword, which focuses on the president's remarkable writing skills.
-The book won the Lincoln Prize in 2007.
+At our request he spoke about his book, Lincoln's Sword, which focuses on the president's remarkable writing skills.
+The book won the Lincoln Prize from Gettysburg College in 2007.
 Sit back and enjoy the informal presentation which follows.

 What struck me so forcefully was how much draft material there was in Lincoln's hand, and how much it had to tell us about Lincoln as a writer, being vivid evidence of how he composed.
 When I think back on it, I realize that my first interest in Abraham Lincoln, after all, was as a writer, an American writer, because my interests as a scholar center around American literature.
 Someone whose first interest was political history would probably tend to see Lincoln's drafts in a different way, as evidence, say, of his political views in the process of formation.
 But given my orientation, I was immediately taken by what his manuscripts showed about him as a literary craftsman.